Summarist.ai

 Summary Generation Flow

-2. Server action extracts text using LangChain PDFLoader
+4. PDF text is extracted using LangChain PDFLoader

 Database Schema